What the former CEO of Reddit learned from Silicon Valley about planting trees

 Here are three lessons I’m taking from my time in tech and applying to the climate mission.

-Lesson 1: Avoid the newest technology if you want a solution that scales fast.
+Lesson 1: Avoid the newest technology if you want a solution that scales fast

 People are always wowed by new technology.
 They think it’ll be the answer to all our problems.
 But here’s my most important lesson from working in tech: New technology is the most unreliable technology.
 It has bugs.
 It has a high failure rate, and the highest risk of unintended consequences.